Manage Keycloak Users and Realms via Natural Language

 Keycloak MCP Server

-MCP server for Keycloak administration, providing tools for managing users and realms through natural language interaction.
+A Model Context Protocol server for Keycloak administration, providing tools to manage users and realms.

 Installation